Cullen-Contrive/Contrive/HerokuDeployment.md

 In order to control the name of your Heroku application in as few steps as possible, We recommend creating a Heroku App first, then integrate it with your git project, but you can also do this in reverse order.
 We have written our recommendation, but you can find alternative solutions [here] (https://devcenter.heroku.com/articles/git#creating-a-heroku-remote).

-1. In terminal, navigate to your project folder and type `heroku create`
+1. Login to your Heroku account, and select the "New" dropdown + "Create new app" in the top right corner. ****ADD IMAGE HERE In terminal, navigate to your project folder and type `heroku create`
-2. Login in if prompted

 3. Type `git remote -v` to ensure it added successfully
 4. In terminal, type `git push heroku master`
 5. Our website is now live!
 However... we also have a database